firebl0od/Scooter_Knowledge/knowledge/processed/themes/brands/spintend.md

 ## Thermal & Packaging Playbook
 - Mount each ESC against aluminum with thermal compound on both faces; copper spacers are discouraged because corrosion outweighs the modest conductivity gain once you already have aluminum-to-aluminum contact.[^2]
+- Builders 3D-print adapters that bolt Lite cases into the stock charger mount and backfill gaps with 0.5 mm thermal pads; others fall back to thermal glue when the housings’ tiny M2.5 bosses strip.[^mounting_threads]
 - Retain or improve OEM pad compression—Ubox V2 temperature deltas often trace back to NTC placement and clamp pressure more than exotic pad swaps.[^25]
 - Bolt controllers directly to bare metal structure: sand paint, polish deck plates, and clamp the Ubox to aluminum or copper spreaders to hold MOSFETs near 55 °C at 50 A battery / 120 A phase.[^26]
 - Maintain pad thickness discipline; thicker thermal replacements have pushed case temps toward 70 °C when compression was lost.[^27]